aesthetiffs/Compound-Remote-Associates-PsychoPy2/README.md

 With this code, you can present any number of CRA problems for a given time period (e.g., 15 seconds).
 Participants can make either a verbal response (which requires an experimenter to score the responses) or input their responses directly in PsychoPy.
 Participants will also be asked how they solved the problem: whether by insight or by analysis.
 For an example of a typical CRA trial, see the gif below!

 __*Note*: This repo does NOT contain a full set of CRA problems.
-This is simply to prevent potential participants from having complete access to CRA solutions (for MTurk studies, etc).
-If you require a list of CRA problems, you can contact me directly via email or submit a request here.__
+This is to prevent potential participants from having complete access to CRA solutions (for MTurk studies, etc).
+If you require a list of CRA problems, you can contact me directly via [email](https://mailhide.io/e/etceE) or submit a request here.__

 ## Citing This Code & License Information
 If you use this code in your experiments, please cite my Github Repository in your publications!